enso-org/enso-archive/docs/CONTRIBUTING.md

 ## Feature Enhancements
-If you feel like you have a suggestion for a change to the way that Enso works as a language, please feel free to open a discussion issue to talk about it!
+If you feel like you have a suggestion for a change to the way that Enso works as a language, please take a look at the
+[Enso RFC process](./rfcs/README.md) to learn how to file an RFC for the project.

+In essence, the RFC process provides a way to propose major changes to the language, the compiler, and the runtime in a way that ensures that they get seen and discussed by all the major stakeholders involved.

 ## Bug Reports
 While it's never great to find a bug, they are a reality of software and